aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/user-guide/configuration/performance/_index.md

 The various performance parameters are as follows:

 - **LimitCellsNumberForMerged**: the maximum number of cells that can be merged.
-The default value 1,000,000.
-The parameter value is set by the user and is not affected by the performance parameter switch.
+The default value is 1,000,000.
+The parameter value is set by the user and is not affected by the Performance parameter switch.

 {{< highlight java >}}